 - PODCAST STUDIO (safe-distancing capacity – 1)

 Our newest space is dedicated to podcasting and comes equipped with microphones and recording equipment and software.
-This room is managed by Program Coordinator Christine Claffey, who provides training for all equipment to first-time users.
+This room is managed by Program Coordinator Christine Farwell, who provides training for all equipment to first-time users.

 Oil on Canvas